j-q-arnold/varlog/README.md

   confirm data are as expected.
 * Message levels, `ERROR` and such, also are useful filters.

+Another set of files hold text but no lines at all.
+The service should work, regardless of the file it reads.
+Trying to read lines from a line-less file should not cause a panic.

 A list of the useful files and brief descriptions.

+* `alpha-...`: Files of varying length without newlines.
+  The internal line parser deals with tokens up to 64K, but longer runs of text do not work.
+  Read each of the files to see the behavior.
 * `log-0`: An empty file.
 * `log-10`: A file with 10 lines
 * `log-100`: A file with 100 lines